 In the UDB dataset, benefit variables are aggregated by function (e.g. old-age related, disability related etc).
 For example Jobseeker's Benefit and Jobseeker's Allowance do not exist as separate benefit variables within the UDB data but instead are aggregated, along with nine other benefit variables, into one unemployment-related benefit variable called 'PY090G'.
 Thus, in order to construct the required EUROMOD benefit variables, we used both the national EU-SILC and Eurostat UDB data to disaggregate the most significant EUROMOD benefit variables and to combine others in the most accurate way.
-The decision on which individual EUROMOD benefit variables to create was based on the on numbers in receipt of the particular benefit, which we identified from the national SILC (RMF).
+The decision on which individual EUROMOD benefit, which we identified from the national SILC (RMF).
 If country-specific benefit variables did not exist as a single variable in the UDB they were created using various techniques depending on which technique was deemed to be most appropriate.